MenkeTechnologies/zpwr/README.md

 There are 74 vim plugins installed.
 One of which is vim-autosave.  `:u 0` in vim command(colon) mode will reset all changes in buffer which will then be autosaved.

 ## Bypassing expansion on space
 C-Space (Control-Space) will bypass all expansion of globbing, aliases and words in zsh.
-Expansion can be disabled entirely by removing zsh-expand from plugins array in ~/.zshrc
+Expansion can be disabled entirely by removing zsh-expand from plugins array in `~/.zshrc`

-Line 169:`plugins=(zsh-expand zsh-surround zsh-nginx zsh-more-completions`
+`~/.zshrc:169 plugins=(zsh-expand zsh-surround zsh-nginx zsh-more-completions`

 ## Running script from vim in tmux right pane is supported for these languages
-let supportedTypes=['sh','cr','py','rb','pl', 'clj', 'tcl', 'vim', 'lisp', 'hs', 'ml', 'coffee', 'swift', 'lua', 'java', 'f90']
+`~/.vimrc:829 let supportedTypes=['sh','cr','py','rb','pl', 'clj', 'tcl', 'vim', 'lisp', 'hs', 'ml', 'coffee', 'swift', 'lua', 'java', 'f90']`

 File ending of currently edited file in vim determines the interpreter used by the bash script `~/Documents/shellScripts/runner.sh`